 - Additional approved general education courses to meet a minimum of 36 total semester hours typically based on student’s academic interest.

 It is recommended that students take a minimum of six of the hours from Natural Science, Arts and Humanities, or Social Science from courses that are cross-listed as Social and Personal Awareness.
 In doing so, a student can still complete YSU's General Education Requirements in a timely manner should that student choose not to transfer.

 No course may count unless it is on the 1500 or 2600 level.
-The student must take the minimum credits in each category and at least 36 credits overall to complete the transfer module.
-However, each course approved as part of a university's Transfer Module is guaranteed credit at another state institution as a general education course.
+The student must take the minimum credits in each category and at least 36 credits overall to complete the Ohio Transfer 36.
+However, each course approved as part of a university's Ohio Transfer 36 is guaranteed credit at another state institution as a general education course.

-Students planning to transfer from YSU should refer to the Undergraduate Bulletin (General Education Courses by Knowledge Domain) for a list of general education courses approved as part of the transfer module.
-Only those courses with an asterisk will receive general education credit.
+Students planning to transfer from YSU should refer to the Undergraduate Catalog (General Education Courses by Knowledge Domain) for a list of general education courses approved as part of the Ohio Transfer 36.
+Only those courses footnoted will receive general education credit.
 This information will also be available on the General Education website, which is linked to the YSU homepage.